 Chickens have long been part of the world’s history.
-Facts about Raising Chickens is that they are believed to be domesticated for cockfighting purposes, initially, before becoming food sources.
-Today, they serve both purposes across the globe.
+They are believed to be domesticated for cockfighting purposes, initially, before becoming food sources.
+Today, they serve as eggs, meat, as pets, for exhibition and show across the globe.
+Best Chicken Breeds

 Facts About Raising Chickens

 Scientifically known as Gallus domesticus, the chicken is said to have been first tamed in China around 6000 BC.
 Four thousand years later, flocks of them moved to India, eventually spreading to other parts of the world.